 The YVSC Board of Directors is a diverse group, with each member bringing qualification and expertise to guide YVSC’s efforts to make our community more sustainable.

 Megan is a Routt County native who graduated from CU Boulder with a degree in English and subsequently began careers in business and construction.
-She works for Yampa Valley Electric Association as a Key Accounts Rep, supporting commercial and industrial members with their electricity needs.
+She works for Yampa Valley Electric Association as the Energy Services Coordinator, supporting commercial and industrial members with their electricity needs.
 Megan is most proud to call herself a mother, but is also a Certified Sustainable Building Advisor and CSU Extension Energy Master.
-For fun the Megan and her family ski, bike, camp and read as much as they can.
+For fun, Megan and her family ski, bike, camp and read as much as they can.

 Lily Lewis, Treasurer